maduranga-SJ/bookstore-scala/Readme.md

 - Run AMQPServer.scala located in server package
 - Run Cilent.scala located in consumer package
-- The request parameters should be added ass commandline parameters
+- The request parameters should be given as commandline parameters

 order of commandline arguments